SitoGomez/microservices/README.md

   - Saving queries in a database
 - [ ] Create a queue for using
 - [ ] Change event name to accomplish something useful
+- [ ] Add eslint diff and pnpm test before pushing and failing if KO